 No. Participants must register on the Walk to End Alzheimer’s website first, then create the Facebook Fundraiser from their participant center.
 We cannot tie an existing Facebook Fundraiser to a new registration.
 If you have already created a Fundraiser and selected the Alzheimer’s Association as the beneficiary, donations will be sent to the Alzheimer’s Association as general donations.
 To request that donations be moved to credit your Walk, please contact firstname.lastname@example.org.
 To begin receiving credit for new donations, please close your existing fundraiser, visit your participant center, and set up a new fundraiser.

 The best fundraising efforts start by sharing your personal story about why you're participating in the Walk.
 You can share your story on your personal Walk to End Alzheimer's fundraising page by logging in to your participant center.
 Once your page is updated, share it with friends, family, and coworkers via email, social networking, and word of mouth.

-If you collect cash and check donations toward your fundraising efforts, you can turn them in to your local chapter via one of the options below:
+If you check donations as part of your fundraising efforts, you can deposit them directly to the Alzheimer's Association using the Walk to End Alzheimer's mobile app, and they will appear on your fundraising page immediately.
+Alternatively, you can turn cash or checks in to your local chapter via one of the options below: